game-ryo/acf-multiple-taxonomy/README.md

 [Plugin page (Wordpress.org)](https://wordpress.org/plugins/acf-multiple-taxonomy/)

 ## Changelog
+### 1.0.6
+- Removed the Stylized UI toggle button on the field settings screen.
+This option is now always on.
 ### 1.0.5
 - Fixed serious errors that had occurred with the last update.
 I sincerely apologize to the users.
 ### 1.0.4